tcdw/tuu-frame/PROJECT_OVERVIEW.md

 *   **Build Tool**: Vite (orchestrated by Turborepo)
 *   **Package Manager**: pnpm (via workspaces)

+### Authentication System:

+*   **Single-User Authentication**: Implements a robust single-user authentication system using JWT (JSON Web Tokens) for authorization and bcrypt for password hashing.
+*   **Secure Endpoints**: All API endpoints (except for authentication routes) are protected and require a valid JWT.
+*   **Credential Management**: Supports login, logout, and changing credentials (username/password).

 ### API Endpoints (on `http://localhost:3001`):

 *   `GET /api/presets`: Retrieves the current list of preset folder paths.
 *   `POST /api/presets`: Adds a new folder path to the presets.
 Expects `{"path": "/your/folder/path"}`.
 *   `DELETE /api/presets`: Deletes a folder path from the presets.
 Expects `{"path": "/your/folder/path"}`.
 *   `POST /api/set-active-directory`: Sets the currently active directory for playback.
 Expects `{"path": "/your/folder/path"}`.
 Triggers playlist update and random playback in the Electron app.
+*   `POST /auth/login`: Authenticates the user.
+Expects `{"username": "user", "password": "pass"}`.
+Returns a JWT.
+*   `POST /auth/logout`: Invalidates the user's session (currently a placeholder on the backend, primary effect is client-side token removal).
+*   `POST /auth/change-credentials`: Allows changing username and/or password.
+Expects `{"currentPassword": "curr", "newPassword": "newP", "newUsername": "newU"}` (newPassword and newUsername are optional).

 ### Key Files: